flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - [[fruiting]]
         - [[metasj]] tried to put [[ward]] and [[alexander]] in contact to discuss agreeing on a platform
         - [[jerry michalski]] [[engelbart]] struggled with this
+        - a strategy to make everybody facilitating facilitations a better facilitator
+        - leads to a global memory artifact
+    -
 - [[action items]]
     - [[flancian]]
         - [ ] upload past recording to youtube